access-ci-org/Basic_Cluster/doc/README.md

 The default network is 192.168.56.0, but feel free to change this as you prefer.
 (To Remove?)

+Configure the network interfaces on the headnode.
+There are three:
  1\.
-Configure the network interfaces on the headnode.
-There are three: one for NAT, which provides connection to the outside world, one for a host-only network, and one for the internal network, which connects to compute nodes.
+NAT:  this provides connection to the outside world.
+ The default IP for your NAT IP address will appear as 10.0.x.15, where x begins at 2 for the 1st VM, 3 for the 2nd, etc.
+ 2\.
+Host-only:  this provides a connection to the host computer of the VM, primarily for the use of ssh to control the VM via some other terminal.
+ The default IP address for your host-only network will appear as 192.168.56.x.
+ 3\.
+Internal:  this connects the host node to the compute nodes.
+It is setup by you manually later.

 The host-only network is for an ssh connection into the main host.
 You could also use this as the interface for the headnode in an ansible inventory file, and